-10.30 The site abuts the Huddersfield Narrow Canal Local Wildlife Site, which also forms a key component of the local green infrastructure resource, and has been included in the Kirklees Wildlife Habitat Network designation of the emerging Local Plan.
-Furthermore the site is within the identified bat alert layer.

-- 10.31 The current landscape proposals will result in the loss of trees and shrubs adjacent to the canal, which currently contribute to the green infrastructure resource and are likely to be of particular value for foraging bats.
+- 10.36 The site abuts the Huddersfield Narrow Canal Local Wildlife Site, which also forms a key component of the local green infrastructure resource, and has been included in the Kirklees Wildlife Habitat Network designation of the emerging Local Plan.
+Furthermore the site is within the identified bat alert layer. - 10.37 The current landscape proposals will result in the loss of trees and shrubs adjacent to the canal.
+The vegetation currently contributes to the green infrastructure resource and is likely of particular value for foraging bats.
 The vegetation also provides a screening function by limiting light spill onto the canal corridor.
-Under the proposals the habitats adjacent to the canal will comprise mainly amenity mown grassland, which has very limited biodiversity value and will impact the screening function of this vegetation.
-In this location, such an impact may result in a significant adverse ecological effect. - 10.32 Negotiations are ongoing in regards to the landscaping and its impact on local ecology.
+Given this concern further clarification was sought on the proposed landscaping scheme and the development's impact on local ecology. - 10.38 The strip of vegetation immediately adjacent to the canal (approx.3.0m wide), including several mature trees, is to be retained.
+Within the site areas of soft landscaping are to include non-native tree planting and native wildflower seeding.
+While the loss of established habitat is noted the above scheme is considered acceptable in principle, balancing the need for ecological preservation, providing a usable social space and enhancing the canal frontage.
+Conditions are considered necessary to ensure suitable implementation and maintenance of the site's landscaping and ecological value. - 10.39 Subject to the abovementioned conditions the development is considered to comply with Policies D2, NE9 and EP11 of the UDP, PLP30 and PLP32 of the PDLP and Chapter 11 of the NPPF.